chaiebaymen/website/_posts/2015-09-26-logo-website-restyling.markdown

 categories: django-erp website restyle
 ---

-We are pleased to present a full restyling of **django ERP** website.
+We are pleased to present a full restyling of **django ERP** website and logo.

 ## New front-end framework